adutoi/PyToon/README.md

 ### Full Documentation

-After cloning, point your browser to the file `docs/index.html`.
-See also the `samples/` directory.
+After cloning, point your browser to the file `docs/html/index.html` (also hosted on ReadTheDocs(link!)).
+See also the `docs/samples/` directory.